 Meanwhile, more students required more space.
 In 1907, South High School was dedicated on the site where Collinwood High School now stands.
 During that year, a tragic fire at Lakeview School took the lives of 172 students and two teachers.
 Cleveland annexed Collinwood Village and its schools were added to the Cleveland Public Schools in 1910.
 Mr. Whitney joined the school district as principal (West Tech), supervisor, and assistant superintendent before returning to his Collinwood "home" in 1926 as principal of the newly built Collinwood High School.
 During its first year, enrollment reached 3,488 students, Ohio’s largest school at the time.
 In less than thirty years, the school enrollment alone exceeded the neighborhood's entire resident population.

 The neighborhood reached its highest population census between 1930 and 1960.
 Whitney's influence continued with his leadership through 1941 as the high school thrived with high enrollments, dedicated faculty, and nationally recognized programs featuring health, citizenship, and character education and student guidance.
 "Railroader" football teams of the 1940s and Lady Railroader track teams of a more recent era, excelled on the track and in the classroom.
 Honors academics joined numerous extra curricular programs to provide students with Cleveland’s best educational opportunities throughout the new century.

 Collinwood continued to reflect developments of the larger Cleveland community.
-By the 1960s and '70s, racial strife at the high school reflected community tensions.
-Its mix of people, manufacturing employers, schools, and social climate reflected the rise and fall story of the ‘rust belt’ urban center and its school challenges.
+By the 1960s and 1970s, racial strife at the high school reflected community tensions.
+Its mix of people, manufacturing employers, schools, and social climate reflected the rise and fall story of the rust belt urban center and its school challenges.